 One trial measured short-term impact on quality-of-life [29].
 There was a clear difference favouring reflexology compared with placebo reflexology (RR 4.0; 95% CI 1.66 to 9.64).
 We judged the quality of evidence that reflexology improved quality-of-life in the short-term as very low.
 We reduced the quality of evidence by three levels because of very serious study limitations (sparse data).

-SECONDARY OUTCOMES
+One trial reported that adverse events occurred and that foot discomfort was mentioned most often [30].
+The level of discomfort is not described.
+There were rare reports of other symptoms possibly attributable to therapy (e.g. nausea) and the incidence of these were balanced between trials arms.

+Secondary outcomes

 Three trials measured other symptoms; one study measured symptom distress [30] and two fatigue [32, 33].
 One analysed ten symptoms [30].
 They found no difference between groups apart from a significantly greater improvement in appetite and mobility in the control (foot massage) group compared to reflexology.
 Full data not reported.
 Another found participants reported significantly lower scores on fatigue severity following the massage control (p = 0.02), but not following the reflexology (p=0.38) [32].
 The third found significant improvements in symptom severity for reflexology compared to attention control (MD -4.34; 95% CI -7.97, -0.71) and in the interference that these symptoms had on daily living (MD -3.69, 95% CI -6.41, -0.97) between five and 11 weeks [33].
 No trials measured mood or sleep as outcomes.
 One study measured the long-term impact of reflexology on anxiety [32].
 There was no statistically significant difference at five or 11 weeks for reflexology compared to usual care or placebo.
 This study also measured the long-term impact of reflexology on pain and found no statistically significant difference between arms.
 Two studies measured the long-term impact of reflexology on quality-of-life [32, 33].
 In both averaged over five to 11 weeks there was no statistically significant difference between reflexology and attention control (e.g. using Quality of Life Index, group coefficients 0.599 (SE 0.36), p value = 0.99 [33]).

 No trials reported on satisfaction.
 Two reported that patients enjoyed receiving either reflexology or the comparison arm [29, 30].
 None of the trials were at high risk of attrition bias.
-One reported that adverse events occurred and that foot discomfort was mentioned most often [30].
-The level of discomfort is not described.
-There were rare reports of other symptoms possibly attributable to therapy (e.g. nausea) and the incidence of these were balanced between trials arms.

 DISCUSSION

 This systematic review has critiqued the current evidence on aromatherapy, massage and reflexology in palliative care.
 It included 22 trials involving 1,956 participants.
-Overall, there was no statistical difference between aromatherapy and massage with comparator arms (usual care, active control or another therapy) in terms of short-term effect on quality-of-life, pain or anxiety.
-There was some evidence, albeit from a small pool of studies (n=3), that reflexology reduced pain in the short-term.
-Few adverse events were reported and where they occurred they did not lead to loss to follow-up.
+Overall, there was no statistical difference between aromatherapy and massage with comparator arms (usual care, active control or another therapy) in terms of short-term effect on anxiety, pain or quality-of-life.
+There was some evidence, albeit from a small pool of studies (n=3), that reflexology reduced pain in the short-term [31,33,34].
+Few adverse events were reported, none of the studies stated that they led to loss to follow-up [21, 26-28,30].
 However, all these findings are limited because of heterogeneity across trials and low quality with many having small sample sizes.
 The findings should not therefore be regarded as definitive.

 To our knowledge this is the first systematic review specifically examining aromatherapy, massage and reflexology to critically evaluate trial evidence in palliative care populations.
 Other reviews of complementary therapies in palliative care have been broader in focus, but without using search terms to identify different complementary therapies [38].